 What can you do?

 Sign up for our training programs – all geared to educate and teach prevention strategies, recognition of potentially unsafe situations for children, or advocacy skills – be trained!

 Encourage your business to participate in prevention trainings

 Sponsor a training program or an event!

-The more resources we have, the more prevention programs and initiatives we can take out into the region. (note – $10 pays to train one person in one of our prevention programs, $15 pays for one hour of work by a program coordinator, $100 trains 10 people, and $350 trains a facilitator who leads the trainings.
+The more resources we have, the more prevention programs and initiatives we can take out into the region (Note: Just $10 can pay to train one person in one of our prevention programs, $15 pays for one hour of work by a program coordinator, $100 trains 10 people, and $350 trains a facilitator who leads the training!).Get involved

 This affiliation gives Champions a statewide voice in legislative advocacy as well as expert resources for program delivery.
 We are proud of this affiliation and the strength of services it provides our organization.